Updates ( July 2025 to September 2025)

 Make a note of the following before proceeding with the integration:

-Make sure you have the API token.
-For more information, see API Token generation from your Splunk account.
+(For Splunk only) Make sure that you have the HTTP Event Collector (HEC) URL and the API token from the Splunk platform.
+For more information, see Generate the API Credentials from your SIEM platform.

 Set up the integration

-The HTTP Event Collector integration is configured to receive data over HTTP or HTTPS.
-You can set up this integration to allow Traceable to send security and observability events directly to Splunk for real-time threat detection.
+The HTTP Event Collector (HEC) integration is configured to receive data over HTTP(s).
+You can set up this integration to allow Traceable to send security events directly to Splunk or CrowdStrike for real-time threat detection.
 To set up the integration, complete the following steps:

 Step 1 — Add New HTTP Event Collector Integration